Posted in:

 Check out these hidden travel gems in Austria that you probably didn’t know existed.
 To see some of these sights you have to leave the beaten path to find, while others you might even have passed without noticing.

 Exploring and discovering new things makes your holiday itinerary much more interesting than just following the flow.
-They might demand some searching and even better, trotting of the beaten path.
-Nonetheless, we want to point you in the direction of a few hidden travel gems in Austria, which are often overseen but well worth the trip.
+These might demand some searching and, even better, trotting off the beaten path.
+Nonetheless, we want to point you in the direction of a few hidden travel gems in Austria, which are often overlooked but well worth the trip.

 Wolf and Cow Playing Backgammon Mural – Vienna

-One hidden gem is found in the 1.
+This hidden gem you can find in the 1.
 District of Vienna.
-The mural of a cow wearing glasses playing backgammon with a wolf is thought to be painted in the 17th century.
-Although there have been many different interpretations over the centuries, the lasted is that this is a satire on Protestantism.
-To see it you have to look up on the wall, above the ground floor at Bäckerstrasse 12.
+The mural of a cow wearing glasses playing backgammon with a wolf is thought to have been painted in the 17th century.
+Although there have been many different interpretations over the centuries, the last is that this is a satire on Protestantism.
+You have to look up at the wall above the ground floor at Bäckerstrasse 12 to see it.

 Hidden gems, Vienna, Austria